 Then the Romans arrived but the ruin that you can see now is from the Venetian period.
 In 1478 Ottomans sacked it after a siege.
 Then Rozafa Fortress was again under attack in a fight at the beginning of the 20th century with Ottomans on one side and Serbian and Montenegrins on the other.
 If you want to walk around the walls and enjoy the panorama it is the proper place.

-Around the lake there are some peaks, so landscapes are superb.
+Around the lake there are some peaks, so the landscapes are superb.
 If you go to the town dedicate some time to the lake, if not for swimming, at least for a walk.
 There is another small lake with an island.
 You can find it following the Drim river, but I didn’t have time to stop.
 Lakes in the area are common.
 Don’t forget to hike the mountains, if you like to walk in nature is nice.

-Shkodra is a lovely and historic town, one of the most beautiful of Albania.
+Shkodra is a lovely and historic town, one of the most beautiful in Albania.
 Of course, this is my opinion.
 Attractions aren’t only in the center but all around.
-If you go to North following Khir River you see an Ottoman bridge.
+If you go to North following the Khir River you see an Ottoman bridge.
 It appears superb in its ancient architecture surrounded by an idyllic landscape.
 The hills around are part of Maranai Nature Park.
 At some points, you can swim in the river before or after hiking the mountains and the hills full of evergreen trees.
 Keep in mind that it is not far from the border with Kosovo on the way to Pristina.
 Maybe you can cross it and visit the country.

 I feel lucky because I visited Albania more times and I can go there quite often.
 Despite the business reasons I can plan to do some tourism.
 There are beautiful places left like in the past or with uncontaminated nature, but for the architecture, Shkodra is one of my favorite.
 Maybe because I love history and art.
 If you are staying in Tirana you can plan a day trip.
 The distance is about 100 kilometers.
-But I suggest you find an accommodation there to see more the area.
+But I suggest you find accommodation there to see more of the area.

 Let me give you some other tips.
-If you want to find a plane, a bus or a train to go to Albania or directly to Shkodra I suggest you use the platforms with the best deals: Infobus and Kiwi.
+If you want to find a plane, a bus, or a train to go to Albania or directly to Shkodra I suggest you use the platforms with the best deals: Infobus and Kiwi.
 You can compare rates and combine connections.
 Also, if you want to save money for your journey check out the guide that reveals all the hints.
-An expert travel agent wrote it and it allows you to follow the same steps of travel agencies.
+An expert travel agent wrote it and it allows you to follow the same steps as travel agencies.
 Click here to know more.